top of page

 Key Research Contributions:

-• Published an op-ed on AI-driven online harassment to the San Francisco Chronicle.
+• Published two op-eds on AI-driven online harassment in the San Francisco Chronicle.

-• Authored 10+ white papers explaining and summarizing select AI policies, including the Algorithmic Accountability Act and the DEFIANCE Act.
+• Authored 10+ white papers explaining and summarizing select AI policies.

 4. Education & Capacity Building